reactive-python/reactpy/docs/source/guides/escape-hatches/javascript-components.rst

 Javascript Components
 =====================

-While IDOM is a great tool for displaying HTML and responding to browser events with pure Python, there are other projects which already allow you to do this inside `Jupyter Notebooks <https://ipywidgets.readthedocs.io/en/latest/examples/Widget%20Basics.html>`__ or in standard
+While ReactPy is a great tool for displaying HTML and responding to browser events with pure Python, there are other projects which already allow you to do this inside `Jupyter Notebooks <https://ipywidgets.readthedocs.io/en/latest/examples/Widget%20Basics.html>`__ or in standard
 `web apps <https://blog.jupyter.org/and-voil%C3%A0-f6a2c08a4a93?gi=54b835a2fcce>`__.
-The real power of IDOM comes from its ability to seamlessly leverage the existing Javascript ecosystem.
+The real power of ReactPy comes from its ability to seamlessly leverage the existing Javascript ecosystem.
 This can be accomplished in different ways for different reasons:

 .. list-table::